-MOVE.ORG Three of the top causes of man-made fires in a building are cooking and cooking equipment, lack of maintenance to building heating systems, and malfunctions or misuse of electrical and lighting equipment, according to the National Fire Protection Association (NFPA).
+Three of the top causes of man-made fires in a building are cooking and cooking equipment, lack of maintenance to building heating systems, and malfunctions or misuse of electrical and lighting equipment, according to the National Fire Protection Association (NFPA).
 Proper training, cleaning, and maintenance can prevent or mitigate all three of these types of fires.
-Smoking-related fires and intentional fires round out the top five reasons the NFPA lists as causes of fires.
-Providing proper disposal methods and designated smoking areas free of potential fire hazards is an essential safeguard.
-Ensuring a property has interior and exterior fire suppression systems, such as fire extinguishers, sprinkler systems, fire hydrants, and fire hoses, can help contain a fire more rapidly.
-Also, having strong security measures surrounding a property can help prevent intentional fires (arson) from being set.
-The financial cost of property damage from fires in 2022 was estimated at \$18 billion, according to a 2023 NFPA report, with local fire departments responding to an estimated 1.5 million fires.
-From 2017 to 2021, average annual losses stemming from wildfires in terms of property damage, labor market disruptions, and loss of life were greater than \$117.4 billion, according to a report by the Gordon and Betty Moore Foundation.
+Smoking-related fires and intentional fires round out the top five reasons the NFPA lists as causes for fires.
+Providing proper disposal methods and designated smoking areas free of potential fire hazards is one safeguard that can be taken.
+Ensuring a property has interior and exterior fire suppression systems, such as fire extinguishers, sprinkler systems, fire hydrants, and fire hoses can help contain a fire more rapidly.
+Also, having strong security measures surrounding a property can help prevent intentional fire (arson) from being set.
+The financial cost of property damage from fires in 2019 was estimated at \$14.8 billion dollars, according to a 2020 report from NFPA, with local fire departments responding to an estimated 1.3 million fires.
+The estimated damage from the 2018 California wildfires alone cost the state and the country over \$150 billion dollars, according to a report by the University College London.
+Data regarding the 2020 California wildfire season was still being compiled at the time of publication for this paper.
+Nearly every property fire is preventable with proper prevention and safety measures, like getting professional cleaning and maintenance services from a disaster recovery firm, and having safety tools that meet or exceed fire standards.
+Combined with prevention measures to reduce the number of wildfires caused by humans, a significant amount of money could be saved nationwide.

-Loss Mitigation There are plenty of mitigation efforts that can help defend your property from destruction and reduce the amount of loss your property may experience in a fire.
-The Insurance Institute for Business & Home Safety recommends nine key tasks for protecting a business:
+Loss Mitigation There are plenty of mitigation efforts that can help defend your property from destruction and reduce the amount of loss your property may experience in the event of a fire.
+The Insurance Institute for Business & Home Safety recommends 9 key tasks for protecting a business: